Cape Town & Zim holiday diary: Zimbabwe leg |

 - Matobo National Park for 2 nights (or Victoria Falls if you haven’t been there)

-- In Matobo, don’t miss Worlds View, visit some ancient rock art, and try to spot some rhino
+- Sights: Don’t miss World’s View, take a hike to visit some ancient rock art, and drive around to try spot some rhino.
+Special rhino tours are also available.

 - Harare for 1 night and then fly home